 Hall of Fame goaltender Bernie Parent had a historic evening on March 30, 1974.
 Parent beat the Bruins 5-3 to pick up his 45th win of the season, breaking the previous record held by Terry Sawchuck, who won 44 games in 1950-51 and again in 1951-52.

 He finished the season with 47 wins, a record he held for 33 years.
 Martin Brodeur won 48 games for the New Devils in 2006-07 and Braden Holtby of the Washington Capitals tied that mark in 2015-16.

 The victory gave him 100 in his career, making him the first goaltender in Philadelphia Flyers franchise history to win 100 games.
-He retired with 231 wins in a Flyers uniform, which is second-all time to Ron Hextall’s 240 wins.
+He retired with 231 wins in a Flyers uniform, second-all time to Ron Hextall’s 240 wins.
 The only other Flyers goaltender to join the century club is Steve Mason, who had 104 wins in Philadelphia.

 Happy Birthday to You